Institutional Review Board

 Apply for Approval

 Researchers proposing to use human subjects are required according to University policy to submit an application to the IRB for review and approval before initiating each project.
 Mercer University’s IRB reviews applications for two types of human subject research: Minimal Risk Research and Clinical Trials (Greater than Minimal Risk Research).

 Download the appropriate protocol forms for the type of research you are conducting and submit a complete application with all necessary supporting documents.
-Investigative research for a study may not begin until the Principal Investigator (PI) receives a formal letter of approval from the IRB.
+Investigative research for a study may not begin until the Principal Investigator (PI) receives a formal letter of approval or exemption from the IRB.

 If you are seeking funding for your study, please contact the Grants and Contracts Office for further assistance.
 For research sponsored by NIH agencies, IRB approval may be delayed until notification of award.
 However, research may not be initiated in any case until IRB approval is obtained.